- As low as $245/Night

 - Approximately 980 square feet

 Our unit is your home away from home.
 This unit is the second from the beach on the second floor.
 This unit has comfortable new pillowtop beds, HD intelligent TV's in the den and both bedrooms.
-Wi-Fi and modem included.
+Wi-Fi and modem supplied.
 Sitting on the balcony is like sitting on the beach.
-Savor a cup of coffee and watch the kids play.
+Appreciate a cup of coffee and watch the kids play.
 The view is spectacular.
 Towels and linens for 2 twin, 2 full and a pull out sleeper couch are supplied in the cleaning fee.
-Beach towels not supplied.
+Beach towels not included.
 All the amenities of home are in this unit.
 Our unit has a security guard on the property and he patrols the area and keeps it safe.
 There is a standard pool and a kiddie pool.
 The pool provides beach chairs, and you can rent chairs and umbrellas on the beach if you need to sit all day in the shade.
 Stroll to Apache Pier, the longest pier on Myrtle Beach Grandiose Strand and appreciate shaved ice or ice cream.
-They also serve a magnificent breakfast where you can watch the sunrise over the ocean.
+They also serve a fabulous breakfast where you can watch the sunrise over the ocean.
 There you can fish 24 hrs a day, watch the people fishing, and listen to a featured band during the summer time nights.
 You can also walk to Ocean Annie's and have a cool drink during the day and listen to music on the patio.
 Walk across the street and visit the modest stores, have lunch and a drink at nighttime.

 Our unit is 1-2 miles from Tanger Outlet, Bass Pro Shop, Walmart and Barefoot Landing.